 Example business context for marketing evolution

-So, for example, we once worked on a brand that was #3 in its market.
-The #1 and #2 brands had been around for longer, but spent most of their time fighting for share with each other.
+For example, we once worked on a brand that was #3 in its market.
+The #1 and #2 brands had been around for longer.
+But they spent most of their time fighting for share with each other.

-As #3 brand, we created a very distinctive market positioning that pulled it apart from the #1 and #2 brands.
-And that distinctive market position worked.
-Year after year, this #brand gained about 3 or 4 market share points from its rivals.
+As #3 brand, we created a distinctive market positioning to set it apart from the #1 and #2.
+And that worked brilliantly.
+Year after year, the brand gained about 3 or 4 market share points from its rivals.
 Eventually, it overtook them and became the market leader.

-Now, in this case, clearly marketing evolution was the way to go.
-The distinctive market position wasn’t easy for the #1 and #2 brand to copy.
-And it was clearly working well with customers, as more and more chose the brand every year.
+Marketing evolution was the way to go in this case.
+The distinctive market position wasn’t easy for the #1 and #2 brands to copy.
+And it clearly worked well with customers, as more and more chose the brand.

 Do it better

-We recognised our TV advertising worked.
+We knew our TV advertising worked.
 So, we spent more money there.

-We recognised CRM was a big driver of choice, so we improved our service offer there.
+We knew CRM was a big driver of choice.
+So we improved our service offer there.

 Example business context for marketing revolution

-So, marketing revolution can be anything and everything.
+Marketing revolution can be anything and everything.
 It’s only limited by your imagination.
-And our favourite one, one we’ve mentioned many times before are when brands launch online stores.
-Because, that’s a revolutionary way of thinking about the “place” part of your marketing mix.
+And our favourite one we’ve mentioned many times before, is when brands launch online stores.
+That’s a revolutionary way of thinking about the “place” part of your marketing mix.

 Most manufacturers are beholden to retailers, who control their distribution.
 For example, listen to the horror stories of account managers who sell into grocery.
-Friday afternoon meetings and demands to deliberately spoil supplier’s weekends.
+Friday afternoon meetings and demands to deliberately spoil your weekend.
 Impossible pricing requests.
-Physical and mental intimidation as a tactic in negotiation meetings.
-Retailers are not fun to work with when you are a supplier.
+Physical and mental intimidation as a negotiation tactic.
+Retailers aren’t fun to work with when you’re a supplier.

 Do it differently

 So, the idea to sell direct online was a way to do things differently.
-It was a completely new idea, no one else in the category was doing that.
+It was completely new.
+No one else in the category was doing it.
 It was marketing revolution.
 If you can set up your own “place” to sell online, you remove all that retailer arguing from how you work.

-You have a direct connection to the customer, you control the selling operation, and as we cover elsewhere, there’s some huge commercial benefits to be had.
+You have a direct connection to the customer.
+You control the selling operation.
+And as we cover elsewhere, there are big commercial benefits.